 A strategic workforce plan improves HR efficiency, allowing professionals to create streamlined processes that meet core goals.
 There are four key ways that planning contributes to efficiency:

-Workforce analyses align recruitment with business aims.
-HR teams can integrate core competencies into job ads or internal talent searches, ensuring every hire meets the talent needs of the company.
+- Workforce aligns recruitment with business aims.
+HR teams can integrate core competencies into job ads or internal recruitment searches, ensuring every hire meets the company’s talent needs.

-Workforce planning enables efficient resource allocation.
-HR teams can assign the ideal personnel to projects.
-Companies can scale up teams without compromising staffing elsewhere in the organization.
+- Workforce planning enables efficient resource allocation.
+HR teams can assign the ideal personnel to projects, and companies can scale up teams without compromising staffing elsewhere in the organization.

 4. Align HR with business goals

-The implications of that are huge, especially when you consider the sheer number of companies making massive digital transformations or moving from office-based to hybrid working models.
+The implications are huge, especially considering the sheer number of companies making massive digital transformations or moving from office-based to hybrid working models.

-Verizon suggests that 75% of managers see upskilling digital skills as essential, but making digital transitions and staying in tune with business goals is only possible with strategic thinking.
+Amazon suggests 72% of companies struggle to source the digital skills they need.
+In that context, making digital transitions and staying in tune with business goals is only possible with strategic thinking.

 5. Improve resource allocation

 Every extra hire adds to the wage and benefits bottom lines, while bad hires damage productivity and add hidden costs that impact company turnover.
-Planning tools help by identifying areas of overstaffing or underutilization.
+Workforce planning tools identify areas of overstaffing or underutilization.

-Underutilization applies when companies are unable to capitalize on employee capabilities.
-As many as 33% of workers feel underutilized at work, and a smart company implementing workforce planning would better understand employee skills and either recommend training or reshape roles to suit those skills.
+Underutilization of resources can also occur when companies don’t capitalize on employee capabilities.
+A smart company implementing workforce planning would better understand employee skills and either recommend training or reshape roles to suit those skills.

 6. Increase employee retention rates